NoFutureCorporation/JavaPhpDbConnector/README.md

 # JavaPhpDbConnector
 Repository for development a Database connector with java and php.
 It is specially for Android because JDBC is not recommended.
 This Connector make PHP Post petitions for connect to database with PDO library in PHP.
-In Java use apache commons libraries and JSON libraries
+In Java use JSON libraries

 # Version 1.0:

-Supported Select, insert, update and delete operations.
+Supported Select operation with more than one table.

+Sopported Insert operation with returnedLastID or number of affected rows

+Sopported Update operation with return number of affected rows

+Supported Delete operation with return number of affected rows

 Supported transactions.